H4PE0N/Competitive-Programming/Functions-Testing-Folder/README.md

 <pre>
-This folder  contains  functions  that  tests  the  library functions.
-Every  library  function have it's corresponding test function, with an added '_test' to the  function  name.
+This folder  contains  functions  that  test  the  original functions   from   'Library-Functions-Folder'.
+When   you want to create a new function, you will first make the test function  here.
+Then  you  will  call  the  test  function with some  different  types  of  inputs  and  outputs  from 'Functions-Testing-Bootup' .
+After that you can create  the original function  in  the  'Library-Functions-Folder'.
+By doing  that  you  are  are  working  in   a   test   driven development.
+That means that the risk of creating bugs in a function is very low, if you  have  made  some  requirement first.

-The folders contains the same  kind  of  functions  as  the function library folders.
-That means the  first  folder  in this folder contains test functions of array-functions.
+When you are giving a name to the test function,  you  will take the original functions name and add a "_test" at  they end  of  the  name.
+That  makes  it  easier  to  find  the corresponding function when you want to access them in your programs

 Here is a list of all the folders and  what  they  contain: